Orly Mercado: EROPA Secretary General

-He Mercado currently the Secretary-General of the Eastern Regional Organization for Public Administration (EROPA), an organization of states, groups and individuals in the general area of Asia and the Pacific.
+Mercado served as the Secretary-General of the Eastern Regional Organization for Public Administration (EROPA), an organization of states, groups and individuals in the general area of Asia and the Pacific, from 2010 to 2021.

 Teaching and return to broadcasting

 He has taught courses in Public Administration and Communication in the University of the Philippines where he obtained all his degrees: Bachelor of Arts in Political Science, Master of Arts in Communication, and Doctor of Philosophy in Political Science.
-He is also a faculty member at the Ateneo de Manila University School of Government.
-On June 17, 2013, he returned to radio broadcasting with his program "Orly Mercado: All Ready" on Radyo Singko 92.3 NewsFM.
+He also teaches at the Ateneo de Manila University School of Government.
+On June 17, 2013, he returned to radio broadcasting with his program "Orly Mercado: All Ready" on Radyo5 92.3 News FM.

 Personal life and family

-Mercado's wife, Dr. Susan Pineda-Mercado, the highest-ranking Filipino woman in the World Health Organization (WHO), was named Special Envoy for Global Health Initiatives by the government of the Philippines in 2018.
+Mercado's wife, Dr. Susan Pineda-Mercado, is the highest-ranking Filipino woman in the World Health Organization (WHO).
+She is the Director for Programme Management at the WHO Western Pacific Regional Office.
+She was previously named Special Envoy for Global Health Initiatives by the government of the Philippines in 2018.

-She was also the Philippine nominee for WHO Regional Director for the Western Pacific, a post which will be elected in the Sixty-ninth session of the Regional Committee for the Western Pacific, 8–12 October in Manila, Philippines.